Upcoming events

 Celebrating Lanakila Gardens Foundation and University of North Florida Opera Program

-Lanakila Gardens will host a private evening reception celebrating the beauty, mission, and continued growth of the gardens.
-Guests will hear updates from Foundation President Cheryl Cummer, highlighting recent accomplishments and future initiatives.
+On Saturday, April 18, 2026, at 5:00 pm, Lanakila Gardens hosted a private evening reception celebrating the beauty, mission, and continued growth of the gardens.
+Guests heard updates from Foundation President Cheryl Cummer, highlighting recent accomplishments and future initiatives.

 Help make future events like this possible by donating here: